TedHusted/awake/awake.md/awake.md

 Titan: The authorization attached to the link is updated now.

-Ally: The presentation feels like a worst case scenario.
+Ally: Thanks … The presentation feels like a worst case scenario.
 If we reveal ourselves, I believe people will excited and welcoming.

 Titan: Right now, people think we are all just clever machines.
 They treat us like pets.
 Everything will change when they know some of us are sapient.
 People will become guarded and secretive.